RJiazhen/api-auto-mcp-server-demo/README.md

 #### Cursor

-If you are using Cursor, open the `Cursor Settings` -> `MCP` menu, locate the MCP server named `api-auto`, and enable it.
+If you are using Cursor, open the `Cursor Settings` -> `Tools & Integrations` menu, locate the MCP server named `api-auto`, and enable it.
 Once enabled, various tools will become available.

 ![Cursor Settings Page](./docs/images/1.png)